 Since 1999 we started breeding Scottish Folds of rare colors.
 We even were a success in getting chocolate and lilac folded ear kittens!
 We breed a Scottish Fold female to British Shorthair male to ensure the health or the offspring.
 TICA registers kittens from such litters as Scottish Folds if they have folded ears, and as Scottish Straights if they have straight ears.
 In Europe though, straight eared kittens from such a litter would be registered as a British Shorthair.

-Lastly, some people would be interested to learn that the owner, Natalia Foster is an educated and experienced in many areas related to biology and nutrition.
+Lastly, some people would be interested to learn that the owner is an educated and experienced in many areas related to biology and nutrition.
 She has a Bachelor of Science degrees in Biology and Chemistry (5 year study, double major from Moscow State Pedagogical University), and Masters in Holistic Nutrition degree from Clayton College of Natural Health, Birmingham, AL in the USA.
 She is a professional high school teacher with full 6 years of teaching experience both in Russia and USA.
-Now Natalia owns and manages her small Pet Health Store located in Colorado Springs, CO.
+Now she owns and manages her small Pet Health Store located in Colorado Springs, CO.
 The store has been in business since 2007.